Iristallite/Iristallite/Devices.md

   * Colour: Pink
 * Wii U
   I freaked out when I got this for Christmas 2015.
-  * Storage: 32GB
+  * Storage: 32GB (Samsung NAND, thankfully)
   * Colour: Black
 * Wii 0
-  Christmas 2011 called, it wants its Wii back.
+  >Christmas 2011 called, it wants its Wii back.
   I accidentally dropped this console, breaking the DVD drive.
   Dad promised me he'd repair it...
   * Model: RVL-001
   * Colour: White
 * Wii 1
-  ...and instead of actually repairing it, he stealth-replaced it with this more effecient 2009 revision, copied all our saves & Miis over, and then put the old one in a shoebox without formatting it.
+  >...and instead of actually repairing it, he stealth-replaced it with this more effecient 2009 revision, copied all our saves & Miis over, and then put the old one in a shoebox without formatting it.
   Amazingly(?), its NAND has zero bad blocks.
   It also has some Super Mario Galaxy 2 stickers on it that I got from a capsule machine at Walmart.
   ^ But for some reason, I peeled off Yoshi's tongue.
   * Model: RVL-001
   * Colour: White
-* PS3
+* Blackcomb (PS3)
   I generally prefer the PS3 to the Xbox 360, but the DualShock 3 might genuinely be the worst controller ever.
   * Model: CECH-2501B (Slim)
-  * HDD: Samsung 1TB laptop drive, forgot what RPM but probably 5400?
+  * HDD: Samsung Spinpoint M8 (1TB 5400RPM, technically a rebranded Seagate Momentus 5400)
-  * CFW: Evilnat 4.9something, they're still updating it
+  * CFW: Evilnat 4.9whatever the latest one is, it's still being updated
   * Colour: Black
+* Firefly (PS4)
+  Not my favourite console ever, but it's nice.
+  The DualShock 4 is currently my favourite controller, and mine sees a ton of use on PC.
+  <sup>(maybe once I get my Steam Controller in 2027 this will change?)</sup>
+  Origin story:
+  >Lucked into this after fixing an IRL friend's PC, he said it was a PS3...
+  I said "Oh cool, spare parts if mine breaks!"</sub>
+  And then it was actually an original model PS4...
+  ...on an exploitable firmware!!
+Awesome!!
+  * Model: CUH-1115A (Original design aka "fat")
+  * HDD: WD Blue WD10JPVX (1TB 5400RPM)
+  * FW: 9.00 OFW + GoldHEN via whatever exploit is most relevant
+  * Colour: White ("Glacier white" *Destiny* bundle)
 ### Retired phones:
 * Samsung Galaxy S5 Neo:
   A canadian exclusive phone(?), how cool!